Fibrosis-Inflammation Lab

 • Weight Loss: Semaglutide -10.5% vs Placebo -2.0%

-The 62.9% MASH resolution rate is overwhelming, proving that profound weight loss directly translates to improvements in liver pathology.
+The 62.9% MASH resolution rate strongly suggests that profound weight loss contributes substantially to improvements in liver pathology (the contributions of weight-loss-dependent vs weight-loss-independent effects have not been formally separated).
 Preclinically, in addition to indirect effects via caloric restriction, direct effects such as De Novo Lipogenesis (DNL) reduction via PI3K/AKT/mTORC1 pathway suppression have also been suggested.

 Tirzepatide & Survodutide: The Power of Dual Agonists